Early History of Three Springs

 the construction of the first town dam, the appointment of a

-resident police officer (Const.
-William Walker), and the
+resident police officer (

 Other local organisations formed included football and race clubs in